 - Dependent Child: proof of financial dependency.

-I am grateful for the opportunity of supporting the international graduate students with your questions concerning graduate program expectation(s), degree requirements, academic policies, and how best to utilize a variety of Brock services and supports.
-With abundant experience in serving international students in various contexts, I will assist you with:
+We are devoted to providing international graduate students with support for your questions on graduate program expectation(s), degree requirements, academic policies, and how best to utilize a wide range of Brock services and community resources.
+We will assist you with:

 - Formulating or adjusting your short-term or long-term educational goals to meet degree requirements.